PanIndustrial-Org/icrc1.mo/readme.md

         name : ?Text; //name of the token symbol : ?Text; //symbol of the token decimals : Nat8; //number of decimals
-        fee : ?Fee; // fee setup
+        logo : ?Text; //text based URL of the logo.
+Can be a data url fee : ?Fee; // fee setup
         minting_account : ?Account; //define a minting account, defaults to caller of canister initialization with null subaccount max_supply : ?Balance; //max supply for the token